Charles Francis Fox

 Charlie Fox had an association with the New York Giants/San Francisco Giants for more than 30 years as a player, coach, manager, and scout.
 He was also briefly General Manager of the Montreal Expos.
 He is most famous for leading the 1971 San Francisco Giants to a division championship, in what is sometimes called "The Year of the Fox".

 Fox managed in the New York Giants farm system from 1947 to 1956.
-He then was a Giant scout from 1957 to 1963.
-He managed in AAA in 1964 and was a coach with them from 1965 to 1968.
+He then was a Giants scout from 1957 to 1963.
+He managed in AAA in 1964 and was a coach with the major league team from 1965 to 1968.
+From 1962 to 1967 he also managed San Francisco's Arizona Instructional League team.
 He returned to AAA from 1969 through May, 1970 and took over as the big league skipper in 1970.
 Fox led the Giants to the 1971 NLCS before eventually being replaced by Wes Westrum in 1974.

 Fox died of pneumonia at age 82.